London to get 'world's first' infinity pool with 360-degree views

 For thrill-seeking swimmers, the chance to take a death-defying dip might not be far away.
 Plans to build a rooftop infinity pool -- with 360-degree views of the London skyline -- are in motion.

-The designs for the 600-liter pool and 55-story building, named Infinity London, have been unveiled by Compass Pools.
-The designers claim the concept is a world first, describing the structure as "the only building in the world to incorporate a 360-degree infinity pool."
+The designs for the 600,000-liter pool and 55-story building, named Infinity London, have been unveiled by Compass Pools.
+The designers claim the concept is a world-first, describing the structure as "the only building in the world to incorporate a 360-degree infinity pool."

 The pool will be made from cast acrylic and will feature transparent sides and floors, so visitors below will be able to see swimmers splashing around above them.

-Note: A previous version of this story incorrectly stated the capacity of the pool.
-This has been corrected.